ryantd42/NY-Legislative-Git/2023/S6698A-2023/bill.md

- the assessor of the county of Nassau is hereby authorized to accept from Bais Tefila of Inwood, an application for exemption from  real  property taxes  pursuant  to  section  420-a  of  the  real property tax law with respect to the 2019-2020 assessment roll  for  a  portion  of  the  2019 general  taxes  and  all  of  the  2020  general  taxes,  and all of the 2019-2020 school taxes for the parcel  conveyed  to  such  organization, with such parcel being located at 259 Doughty Blvd, in the town of Hemp- stead,  otherwise  known as Nassau county tax map section 40, block 163, lot 216.
+ the assessor of the county of Nassau is hereby authorized to accept from Bais Tefila of Inwood, an application for exemption from  real  property taxes  pursuant  to  section  420-a  of  the  real property tax law with respect to the 2019-2020 assessment roll for all  of  the  2020  general taxes,  and  a  portion  of  the  2019-2020  school taxes for the parcel conveyed to such organization, with such parcel  being  located  at  259 Doughty Blvd, in the town of Hempstead, otherwise known as Nassau county tax  map  section  40, block 163, lot 216.
 If accepted, the application shall be reviewed as if it had been received on or  before  the  taxable status dates established for such rolls.
   If  satisfied  that  such  organization would otherwise be entitled to such exemption if such organization had acquired  the  subject  property and filed an application for exemption by the appropriate taxable status